albertoRamon/Kylin/KylinWithQlik/README.md

 &nbsp;

 ### Pre-requisites
-A. We need an instance of Kylin with a cube: [Quick Start with Sample Cube](http://kylin.apache.org/docs15/tutorial/kylin_sample.html) will be enough
+A. An instance of Kylin with a cube: [Quick Start with Sample Cube](http://kylin.apache.org/docs15/tutorial/kylin_sample.html) will be enough

-You can check it by lookin the name of the cube:
+Can be checked it by looking the name of the cube:
 <p align="center">
   <img src=./Images/01.png />
 </p>